 You are about to enter The 143.

 Some history.
 In the first half of 2013, I decided to build a playlist for my proprietory MP3 player consisting of only the very best songs ever committed to vinyl, disc, tape or the ether.
 I made some rules first, because without rules, you have anarchy, and because I am a man.
-No artist would be allowed more than one song, unless they recorded under another name, or with another artist (thus, the Supremes are allowed and so is the solo Diana Ross; Blur, Carter USM and the solo Jim Bob; and so on).
+No artist would be allowed more than one song, unless they recorded under another name, or with another artist (thus, the Supremes and solo Diana Ross are counted as two artists; likewise, Carter USM and the solo Jim Bob; and so on).
 This way, I would be forced to subjectively, personally select only the very pinnacle of any chosen artist’s repertoire to enter the hallowed halls of The 143.

 This blog is my quest to cement that playlist, and it remains a going concern.
-[As I type, I am up to 125, so there are still 18 places to play for.]
+[As I type, I am up to 135, so there are only eight places to play for.]
 Each entry will be logged here, and to varying degrees, described.
 I am a writer.
 I’ve been writing about music since the electric typewriter, sometimes for money, so it should not be beyond my descriptive powers.
 (That said, writing about music is like dancing about architecture, so we’re all on a hiding to nothing before we start.)

 Here is a Half Time Report I wrote on the occasion of passing the halfway mark in The 143.
 I hope it offers some further insight into the selection process.

 As a song yet to make The 143 goes: Woah-oh!
 We’re halfway there.

 Though the final score is fixed – that is, a cosmic draw between 143 premier league songs – the songs themselves aren’t, as yet.
 At the time of writing, I have entered 72 into the statute books.
 With only 71 left to enshrine on this blog, that’s as good as the halfway mark.